LINWEN607/congregate/docs/direct-transfer-api.md

 - A VM with a container runtime (docker, podman, rancher, etc) and docker-compose installed
 - Access to the [congregate container registry](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/container_registry/2394823)
 - Ability to download MongoDB and Redis images from a container registry
-- Direct transfer [enabled in the admin settings](https://docs.gitlab.com/ee/administration/settings/import_and_export_settings.html#configure-allowed-import-sources) on the source and destination instances
+- Direct transfer and GitLab export/import [enabled in the admin settings](https://docs.gitlab.com/ee/administration/settings/import_and_export_settings.html#configure-allowed-import-sources) on the source and destination instances

 ## Setting up the Congregate nodes